 Online casinos are commonly played at by people from Ireland even though the industry is not fully regulated.

-While sports betting in Ireland has received an upgrade to its regulatory framework, Ireland is yet to properly address online casinos in law, with the Gambling Control Bill, which will address online wagering aiming to be published by the end of 2018.
+While sports betting in Ireland has received an upgrade to its regulatory framework, Ireland is yet to properly address online casinos in a legislative sense.
+An updated version of the Gambling Control Bill aims to do just that, but it is yet to be voted into law.

 This means Irish consumers are free to join online casinos based either in the United Kingdom or various European licensing bodies like Malta.